 The Rails-to-Trails Conservancy (RTC) released the “Active Transportation for America” report to Congress at a press conference including Representative James Oberstar (D-MN), Chairman of the House Transportation and Infrastructure Committee.
 Funded by Bikes Belong Coalition, the report findings quantify for the first time the significant contribution that bicycling and walking can make to our nation’s transportation system and makes the case for increased federal investment in bicycling and walking.

 Partnership Submits Comments on the US DOT’s Vision for the Next Transportation Bill

 October 3, 2008

 In July 2008, the US Department of Transportation released its vision for the next transportation bill.
 To read their report, please click here.
-The Safe Routes to School National Partnership submitted official comments in October 2008 indicating that the report does not include walking and bicycling as a mode of transportation, nor does it recommend health as a performance outcome for transportation projects.
+The Safe Routes Partnership submitted official comments in October 2008 indicating that the report does not include walking and bicycling as a mode of transportation, nor does it recommend health as a performance outcome for transportation projects.